 - read and translate with confidence and enjoyment

-- demonstrate an extensive knowledge of Sophocles’ vocabulary & style
+- demonstrate an extensive knowledge of Sophocles’ vocabulary, idiom and style

 What level is the course and do I need any particular skills?